Techshivam5144/Developer-Portfolio/portfolio-main/portfolio-main/README.md

 🤖 Introduction

-THis is a portfolio website for developers .This project is built in Next.js for handling user interface.
+This is a portfolio website for developers .This project is built in Next.js for handling user interface.
 I have used Three.js for responsive and rendering 3D elements,frame motion for beautiful animations and styled with TailwindCSS

 ⚙️ Tech Stack

 Next.js
 Three.js
 Framer Motion
 Tailwind CSS

 🔋 Features

 👉 Hero: Captivating introduction featuring a spotlight effect and dynamic background.

 👉 Bento Grid: Modern layout presenting personal information using cutting-edge CSS design techniques.